 Before courtship is the getting to know you phase.
 Either at church, outings or spending time together in an appropriate setting to see if you would like to pursue marriage.
 Pursuing marriage is like courtship.
-The only reason you are together is because both would want to keep spending time together and the reason or motive is that each person has been brought to the point were it is mutual that
+One of the reasons you are together is because both would want to keep spending time together and want the relationship to move forward.

 Where they grew up.